jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/publishing.rst

     b.  it must come back with a clean status

 2.  generate the hcm.json or hcm.yaml file
-3. Add/Modify hcm.json or hcm.yaml file to the component directory
+3. Add/Modify hcm.json file to the component directory
 4.  svn copy the local component directory to the published directory under the correct version